- Sep 21

 Alcoholism is a disease that we can’t see or often understand unless we’ve experienced it ourselves.
 All we can see are the repercussions and impact it leaves on the addicts and their loved ones.
 As a result, it’s easy to believe misconceptions about this invisible disease — but these false perceptions can ultimately be damaging to both recovery and relationships.
-Let’s take a closer look at some of these myths about drinking and uncover the actual truth behind them.
+Let’s take a closer look at some of these myths about alcohol and uncover the actual truth behind them.

 1. Drinking Can Be a Pain Reliever